Figure 1: Pressure safety valve (left) and pressure relief valve (right)

 Figure 2 illustrates the pressure profile differences between pressure relief valves and pressure safety valves.
 Learn more by reading our article on pressure safety valve vs relief valve for a detailed comparison between both valve types.

 Figure 2: Discharge flow for relief valves (1) and safety valves (2).
 These valves alternate between fully open (A) and fully closed (B).
 Other important characteristics are the reseating pressure (C), set pressure (D), maximum relieving pressure (E), blowdown (F and G), and simmering value (H).

 Back pressure is the pressure on the outlet side of the safety or relief valve.
-The back pressure may be constant or variable.
-It can affect the downstream pressure of the valve and cause chatter (rapid opening and closing).
-This is due to the fact that increased back pressure could lower the set pressure and cause the valve to pop open repeatable.
-Chatter could damage the valve, thus it is important to keep back pressure in mind.
-If your system has variable back pressure, ensure that the back pressure doesn’t exceed 10% of the valve’s set pressure.
+It can be constant or variable and can affect the downstream pressure of the valve and cause chatter (rapid opening and closing).
+This is because increased back pressure can lower the set pressure and cause the valve to pop open repeatedly.
+Chatter can damage the valve.
+If the system has variable back pressure, ensure that the back pressure doesn’t exceed 10% of the valve’s set pressure.

-Pressure relief valves and safety valves need to be able to relieve pressure at a certain blow-off capacity.
-This value is determined by multiple factors such as the valve’s geometry, media temperature, and the relief discharge area.
-The blow-off capacity can be expressed as cubic meters per hour (m³/h), gallons per minute (gpm), or pounds per hour (lbs/hr).
+Pressure relief and safety valves must relieve pressure at a certain blow-off capacity.
+Several factors determine a safety valve’s blowoff capacity or relieving capacity, such as the valve’s geometry, media temperature, and relief discharge area.
+Blow-off capacity is expressed in cubic meters per hour (m³/h), gallons per minute (gpm), or pounds per hour (lbs/hr).

-The media temperature affects the viscosity and thus the flow of the media.
-This in turn affects the needed blow-off capacity.
-Furthermore, the temperature needs to be taken into account when selecting the valve and seal material.
+The media temperature affects the viscosity (the media viscosity decreases with rising temperature) and, thus, the flow of the media.
+This, in turn, affects the necessary blow-off capacity.
+Furthermore, the temperature must be considered when selecting the valve and seal material.